jaredafisher/Cyber-Bootcamp-Project-1/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
 Both security load balancers share the work to process the incoming traffic.
 The advantage of the jump box allows me to close off the entire network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network and system metrics.
-- _TODO: What does Filebeat watch for?
 Filebeat is for log data.
-- _TODO: What does Metricbeat record?
 Metricbeat collects metrics

 The configuration details of each machine may be found below.
 _